spacetelescope/jwst/docs/jwst/extract_2d/reference_files.rst

 To apply the Nirspec wavelength zero-point correction, this step uses the WAVECORR reference file.
-The zero-point correction is applied to observations with EXP_TYPE of "NRS_FIXEDSLT", "NRS_BRIGHTOBJ" or "NRS_MSASPEC".
+The zero-point correction is applied to observations with EXP_TYPE of "NRS_FIXEDSLIT", "NRS_BRIGHTOBJ" or "NRS_MSASPEC".
 This is an optional correction (on by default).
 It can be turned off by specifying ``apply_wavecorr=False`` when running the step.